Could you give us a quick introduction to KeepTRACE, its history, its competencies and the key figures of your activity?

 Most road accidents are caused by an error made by the driver.
 Autonomous cars help reduce accidents and improve road safety.
 Also, they allow to make traffic more fluid and limit traffic jam caused mainly by the reaction time of man and his inattention.

-In 2018, Mobileye, acquired by Intel, tested a fleet of 100 “highly” autonomous cars.
+Mobileye is working to develop technology for fully autonomous cars.
 The solution designed by Mobileye aims to supply the “eyes” to the onboard system.
 No fewer than twelve cameras are placed at different locations in the vehicle to offer a 360-degree configuration for a long-reach panoramic view.

 Despite the many advantages brought by the autonomous car some reluctance persists.
 Regulation issues still arise: “who will be responsible in the event of an accident?”, “will the driver’s license still be mandatory?”
 But also, ethical questions, “what will be the reaction of these machines facing a situation of extreme urgency or even a vital decision?”
 But this question is contradictory because the autonomous car will have enough security devices (emergency braking, anticipation of obstacles, etc.) so that the probability of such a scenario is much lower.